truenas/documentation/content/SCALE/SCALETutorials/Network/ConfiguringOpenVPN.md

    If you select **TAP**, also select **SUBNET** in **Topology**.

-4. Decide on the level of security you want to implement for the OpenVPN server.
+4. Decide on the level of security you want for the OpenVPN server.
 Security options settings:

    *  **Authentication Algorithm** which validates packets that TrueNAS sends over the network connection.
 Your network environment might require a specific algorithm.
       If not, **SHA1 HMAC** is a good standard algorithm to use.